bachelor-2014/report/v2/software.md

 point.
 In the end, the result is that it is very difficult for us to know exactly when stepper motors have moved.
 One of the places where this is visible is when homing a pair of x and y axes on EvoBot.
-This is achieved by sending a G-Code command to the `BeBoPr` software and sleeping for some time, during which we expect the motors to move.
+This is achieved by sending a G-code command to the `BeBoPr` software and sleeping for some time, during which we expect the motors to move.
 Afterwards we check if the limit switch is pressed.
 If not, the process is repeated.
 In practice, this has worked every single time, though it makes the homing process quite cumbersome because of the